 - Preparing the background information and original documents required for an application to the Court

 - Transferring real estate and other assets to the beneficiaries

-- Gaining access to bank accounts and superannuation funds
+- Gaining access to bank accounts

 - Pursuing claims and receiving compensation on behalf of the deceased person

 Probate describes the legal authority granted to the executor by the Supreme Court.
 When the Supreme Court issues a grant of probate, the executor has the legal authority based on a valid will and he or she may administer the estate according to probate law and distribute assets to the beneficiaries named in the will.